kadaan/ansible-role-mac-dev/README.md

 Whether to run `mas upgrade`, which will upgrade all installed Mac App Store apps.

+    node_versions: []

+Node versions you would like to make sure are installed by nodenv.

     node_npm_global_packages: []

 Global NPM packages you would like to make sure are installed.

+    python_versions: []

+Python versions you would like to make sure are installed by pyenv.

     python_pip_global_packages: []

 Global PIP packages you would like to make sure are installed.

+    ruby_versions: []

+Ruby versions you would like to make sure are installed by rbenv.

+    ruby_global_gems: []

+Global Ruby gems you would like to make sure are installed.

 ## Dependencies